John-Kazan/OpenMMScripts/README.md

 - `openmm_npt.sh`: A wrapper script for automatically loading the correct CUDA version and OpenMM environment on the PHX cluster.
 - `submit_sbatch.sh`: A script for submitting simulation jobs to a scheduler (e.g., SLURM).
 - `pdb/1btl.pdb`: A PDB file for testing.
+- `setup.sh`: A helper script to set up the environment.

 ### Installation